jbtrystram/Red_Hat_Internship/LWM2M/LWM2M.md

 ## Security

 Security is provided by the datagram layer.
-See [specification for details](http://dev_devtoolkit.openmobilealliance.org/IoT/LWM2M10/doc/TS/index.html#!Documents/udpchannelsecurity.htm)
+See [specification](http://dev_devtoolkit.openmobilealliance.org/IoT/LWM2M10/doc/TS/index.html#!Documents/udpchannelsecurity.htm) for details.

  Confidentiality, Authentication and Integrity are mandatory.
  * Authentication :
-  - PSK
+  - PSK.
-  - Raw Public Key
+  - Raw Public Key.
   - X509 Certificate.
  * Integrity and confidentiality
   - A DTLS-compliant cipher is used to protect the data against tampering and provide confidentiality.
 See the [TLS cipher suite registry](http://www.iana.org/assignments/tls-parameters/tls-parameters.xml#tls-parameters-4) to find out which ciphers are DTLS capable.